 - Why – Why is this being done?

-When a suggestion for an improvement is made, the suggestion should be evaluated.
+When a suggestion for an improvement is made, it should be evaluated.
 If it appears the suggestion will be effective, it should be first tried at one workstation.
-If it proves to be effective, it then should be incorporated in the written standard, training on the changes should be provided, and the new standard should be implemented at all work stations.
+If it proves to be effective, it should then be incorporated in the written standard, training on the changes should be provided, and the new standard should be implemented at all workstations.

-Labels, signs, and tags visually communicate information at the point where it is needed.
-They provide standard operating procedures, standard maintenance practices, safety information, and warn about locked-out machinery and equipment.
-Labels, signs, and tags are vital communication tools... if they are effectively delivering their message.
+Signs, labels, and tags visually communicate information at the point where it is needed.
+They provide standard operating procedures, standard maintenance practices, and workflow organization.